jtod/Sigma16/docs/src/userguide/userguide.md

 abc  data  $02c6  ; specify initial value as hex
 ~~~~

-The data statements should come \emph{after} all the instructions in
+The data statements should come *after* all the instructions in the
-the program (we'll see why later)

-A complete example program
+program.
+This may look surprising: in some programming language you
+have to declare your variables at the beginning, before using them.
+There is a very good reason why we will put the instructions first,
+and the data statements after; but again the reason will come later.

+There is a simple example of a complete program that uses load, store,
+and data statement.
+The text is given below, but you don't need to
+type it in.

+* Go to the Examples page.
+Click Core, then Simple, then Add.
+You
+  should see the listing of the program.
+* Click Copy example to editor
+* Click Editor, and you should see the text of the program in the
+  window.
+* Go to the Assembler page.
+Click Assemble.
+* Go to the Processor page.
+Click Boot, then Step repeatedly and
+  watch the effect of each instruction by observing how the registers
+  and memory are changed.

 ~~~~
-; Program Add
+; Program Add.
+See Sigma16/README.md in top folder
 ; A minimal program that adds two integer variables

 ; Execution starts at location 0, where the first instruction will be